 Social Media Marketing promotes a brand and content through various social media channels to improve, for example, brand awareness and website traffic.
 Channels include Facebook, Twitter, LinkedIn, Pinterest and Instagram.

 Organisations can use email marketing to communicate with their audience.
-Email is often used to promote content, provide discounts and highlight events, as well as to directing people to a website.
+Email is often used to promote content, provide discounts, highlight events, and direct people to a website.
 Types of email marketing campaigns include:

-- Content, for example, a checklist requested through an email signup
+- Content marketing, for example, a checklist requested through an email signup

 - Welcome emails for new customers